ericliang1/Car_Counter/README.md

-   # Television Detector
+   # Car Counter

-**Television Detector** is a television detection model created using yolov8 and the coco dataset.
+**Car Counter** is a car tracking model created using yolov8, the coco dataset, and deepsort

 ---

 ## Features

-- Detecting televisions in images
-- Detecting televisions using a video camera in real-time
+- Counting total number of cars in a video

 ---